martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 valid state ("open" or "half-closed (remote)" for servers) SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

-# Indicating failures during HTTP-Layer Certifiate Authentication {#errors}
+# Indicating failures during HTTP-Layer Certificate Authentication {#errors}

 Because this draft permits client certificates to be exchanged at the HTTP framing layer instead of the TLS layer, several certificate-related errors which are defined at the TLS layer might now occur at the HTTP framing layer.
 In this section, those errors are restated and added to the HTTP/2 error code registry.

 BAD_CERTIFICATE (0xERROR-TBD1):
 :  A certificate was corrupt, contained signatures that did not verify correctly, etc.

 UNSUPPORTED_CERTIFICATE (0xERROR-TBD2):
-:  A certificate was of an unsupported type CERTIFICATE_REVOKED (0xERROR-TBD3):
+:  A certificate was of an unsupported type

+CERTIFICATE_REVOKED (0xERROR-TBD3):
-:  A certificate was revoked by its signer CERTIFICATE_EXPIRED (0xERROR-TBD4):
+:  A certificate was revoked by its signer

+CERTIFICATE_EXPIRED (0xERROR-TBD4):
-:  A certificate has expired or is not currently valid BAD_SIGNATURE (0xERROR-TBD5):
+:  A certificate has expired or is not currently valid

+BAD_SIGNATURE (0xERROR-TBD5):
-:  The digital signature provided did not match CERTIFICATE_GENERAL (0xERROR-TBD6):
+:  The digital signature provided did not match

+CERTIFICATE_TOO_LARGE (0xERROR-TBD6):
+:  The certificate cannot be transferred due to the recipient's `SETTINGS_MAX_FRAME_SIZE`

+CERTIFICATE_GENERAL (0xERROR-TBD7):
 :  Any other certificate-related error

 As described in [RFC7540], implementations MAY choose to treat a stream error as